JLMARIN/imaging/arduino/README.md

 # Arduino Sketches for the USB Camera HUB Board #

-This repository contains (or will contain) Arduino sketches that are used with the on-board microcontroller in the USB Camera HUB Board.
+This repository contains Arduino sketches that are used with the on-board microcontroller in the USB Camera HUB Board.
 This microcontroller controls the trigger signals sent to the cameras.

 ## Libraries Dependencies ##